smithie-co/pull-request-code-reviewer/README.md

 # AI-Powered Pull Request Code Reviewer

-This project provides a reusable GitHub Action workflow that leverages AI, specifically AWS Bedrock language models, to automatically review pull requests.
+This project provides a GitHub Action that leverages AI, specifically AWS Bedrock language models, to automatically review pull requests.
 It posts a comment on the PR detailing a summary of changes and an in-depth analysis of potential issues, adherence to best practices, style concerns, and suggestions for improvement.

 ## Features